Epik High: 2013–2017: 10th anniversary and worldwide recognition

-In March 2015, Epik High performed at SXSW in Austin, Texas.
+In 2015 Epik High gained further recognition abroad with well-received performances at the K-Pop Night Out at SXSW in the U.S. and the Summer Sonic Festival in Japan.
 In April 2016, they became the first-ever Korean act to perform at the Coachella music festival, where their performance was well received by audiences.
 On October 23, 2017, they released We've Done Something Wonderful, their ninth studio album.

-2018–present: Departure from YG and new works
+2018–present: Departure from YG and new releases

-On October 3, 2018, Epik High left YG Entertainment after six years.
-On February 19, 2019, Epik High signed to William Morris Endeavor.
+On October 3, 2018, Epik High left YG Entertainment after their contract expired and set up their own agency, naming it "Ours Co".
+On February 19, 2019, Epik High signed to William Morris Endeavor to manage their overseas promotions.
 Epik High released their second EP, Sleepless in __, on March 11.
 The EP peaked at number 8 on the Gaon Album Chart and number 6 on the Billboard US World Album Chart.
 On October 22, 2020, the band posted a new video announcing their tenth album for January 2021.
 On December 28, 2020, Tablo announced that the group would release part 1 of their tenth album, Epik High Is Here, on January 18, 2021.
 The album's first single, "Rosario", featured CL and Zico.

 On June 29, 2021, Epik High released the new single "Rain Song," featuring Colde.
 On October 25, 2021, Epik High released the new single "Face ID," which features Sik-K, Justhis, and Giriboy.
 The single serves as a pre-release for part two of Epik High Is Here.
 On January 12, 2022, it was revealed that Epik High would be performing at Coachella 2022, making them the first Korean act to be re-invited to the festival.
 On February 14, 2022, the group released part 2 of Epik High Is Here.
 On March 17, 2022, Epik High announced that it would be holding the 2022 'Epik High Is Here Encore' concert for three days from May 11 to 13.

 On January 18, 2023, Epik High announced their third EP, Strawberry.
 It was released on February 1, 2023.
+They held their sold-out 20th anniversary concerts at the SK Olympic Handball Gymnasium from December 15 to 17.
+A concert film, which included footage of the performances and backstage and commentary from the members, was made and released in theaters in March 2024.
+It was also screened at the Busan International Film Festival in October.

+On May 30, 2024, it was announced that Epik High would be releasing their first mixtape, Pump, on June 20.
+They embarked on a North American Tour, "The Pump Tour," beginning on August 22 and ending on September 25.